SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-transformation.md

 	**Transformation's option for *X13* specification**

-	It is also possible to change the transformation's options in the currently used specification (see 3.2.1.1, step 4).
+	It is also possible to change the transformation's options in the currently used specification (see [*Defining and modifying a specification*](../case-studies/detailedsa-spec.html) scenario, step 4).